Nadihat/Repeater-Divination/README.md

 August 22 Update: `tarot_reader.py` was made by 4.1 Opus and uses SHA256-PBKDF2-HMAC rather than plain SHA512. `"The formula is essentially HMAC(password, salt + iteration_count)"` which is richer for free compared to the older methods.
 It also supports piped input, does reversals and "verifies its output".

 September 24: divination.html is an 1 file Divination system that combines Tarot, I Ching, Kabbalah and Runes.
 DIVINATION.py is its older Python version.<br>
-DivinatnonColor.html is the v2, with a grid of numbers.
+DivinationColors.html is the v2, with a grid of numbers.
+DivinationColors2.html includes an automated button.

 All older files are obsolete and will be upgraded with the new mechanisms soon.